marianacorter/Breast-Cancer-DNABERT2/README.md

 Before running the preprocessing pipeline, install the following software:

-- **Docker Desktop** (recommended)
+- Docker Desktop

-At least **10 GB of free disk space** is recommended to store the Docker image, reference genome, ClinVar dataset, and generated output files.
+At least 10 GB of free disk space is recommended to store the Docker image, reference genome, ClinVar dataset, and generated output files.

 ### Input Files